 13 Charlotte Pl, Fitzrovia, London W1T 1SN, www.lantanacafe.co.uk

 Why go?
-To feel a bit swanky and maybe spot a celeb.
+To spot a celebrity.

 1 Chiltern St, Marylebone, London W1U 7PA, www.chilternfirehouse.com

 Why go?
-If you love avocado, of course!
+If you love avocado.

 24 Henrietta St, Covent Garden, London WC2E 8ND, www.avobar.co.uk

 Why go?
-For some proper breakfast grub or to nurse a hangover.
+To nurse a hangover.

 33 D’Arblay St, Soho, London W1F 8EU, www.thebreakfastclubcafes.com